madhusudhanraman/madhusudhanraman.github.io/_posts/2026-07-28-on-bridges.md

 >
 > Kublai Khan remains silent, reflecting.
 Then he adds: “Why do you speak to me of the stones?
 It is only the arch that matters to me.”
 >
-> Polo answers: “Without stones there is no arch.”
+> Polo answers: “Without the stones there is no arch.”